Nico Espinosa / M-A Chronicle

 The crowd maintained its ferocity for the full event with a variety of chants targeting Turning Point USA, Donald Trump, and Immigration and Customs Enforcement (ICE).

-“It’s gonna take all of us changing our lives and changing our priorities, making ‘Trump must go down’ our number one priority, not capitulating, not backing down, not letting any of these institutions bow down to Trump,” Michael* said.
+“It’s gonna take all of us changing our lives and changing our priorities, making ‘Trump must go down’ our number one priority, not capitulating, not backing down, not letting any of these institutions bow down to Trump,” John* said.

 Other chants included “in the name of humanity, we refuse to accept a fascist America,” “no ICE, no KKK, no fascist USA,” and “Charlie Kirk is going to hell.”